China threatens closure of mobile news apps amid Internet crackdown

 BEIJING China on Monday launched a crackdown on several mobile news applications that provide news information services without approval from government regulators, threatening to shut down those who refuse to "rectify".

-The ruling follows a government campaign to curb "online rumors", as the government tries to rein in social media.
+The ruling follows a government campaign to curb "online rumours", as the government tries to rein in social media.

 The State Internet Information Office said that some of the news applications carried "pornography and obscene information and harm the physical and mental health of youngsters", and others published false information.